DeveloperMarius/simple-php-router/README.md

 });
 ```

+### This is a fork
+This is a fork of the router which brings a lot of bugfixes and features.
+Sadly the main project is no longer maintained.
+We updated the project to require php 8!

-### Support the project
+### Support the project (Initial maintainer)

 If you like simple-router and wish to see the continued development and maintenance of the project, please consider showing your support by buying me a coffee.
 Supporters will be listed under the credits section of this documentation.

 You can donate any amount of your choice by [clicking here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NNX4D2RUSALCN).

-### This is a fork
-This is a fork of the router which brings a lot of bugfixes and features.
-We updated the project to require php8.1!

 ## Table of Contents